BY Arwen Neski

 We’re combining groundbreaking conservation science, cutting-edge reproductive technologies, and more than a century of world-class wildlife care expertise through our Northern White Rhino Initiative.
 With a focus on assisted reproductive techniques and genetic rescue, our teams of conservation experts are working to save the critically endangered northern white rhino with the help of their southern cousins.
 Our hope is that one day, southern white rhinos like Livia can become surrogate mothers for northern white rhino calves.

 With every birth and calf raised, we’re getting closer to making this dream a reality.
-Neville’s birth proves that Livia can carry a calf to term and care for her offspring successfully.
-His birth marks the third “little” miracle at the Rhino Rescue Center.
-In 2019, two southern white rhino calves—Edward and Future—were born through artificial insemination.
-They made history as the first and second southern white rhino births by artificial insemination in North America, and together with Neville, all three calves are vital steps forward on the journey to saving the northern white rhino.
+Neville was conceived naturally, and his birth proves that Livia can carry a calf to term and care for her offspring successfully.
+This means eventually she may be able to be a surrogate for a northern white rhino embryo.
+Neville’s birth also marks the third “little” miracle at the Rhino Rescue Center.
+In 2019, two southern white rhino calves—Edward and Future—were born, making history as the first southern white rhino births by artificial insemination in North America.
+Together with Neville, all three calves are vital steps forward on the journey to saving the northern white rhino.

 The science is working, and as the herd at the Rhino Rescue Center grows, so does our hope for rhino conservation.
 These groundbreaking developments have the potential to save all rhino species, including critically endangered Sumatran and Javan rhinos.
 Together, with you by our side, we can save some of the planet’s most iconic and threatened wildlife.

 Through your support, and with every visit to the San Diego Zoo and San Diego Zoo Safari Park, you’re saving, protecting, and caring for rhinos and other extraordinary wildlife—here in San Diego and around the globe.
 Join us in celebrating this special new arrival and the future you make possible for rhinos worldwide!